Get Leads for Real Estate Clients to Reap the Benefits

 - Consider creating a simple drawing (where the grand prize is a trip, a TV, or some other big-ticket item).
 For every referral provided, each person gets entered in the drawing.

 - Even better, follow the lead of the Precious Beginnings Resale Shop.
 They let anyone give their friends and family special store-discount coupons, then reward the person who distributes the most.
 Everyone benefits.
-See their website for all the details.

 Ask nicely – Not everyone needs to be rewarded, of course.
 Some people will be happy to tell their friends and family about your business if you simply remind them how important it is.
 Consider launching an integrated marketing effort (direct mail, email and social media) featuring a message something like this: